Podcast: Play in new window | Download (Duration: 21:27 — 17.5MB)

 If you go to Back Country, they would carry the Black Diamond brand, as well as many others.
 Will wouldn’t buy from them but rather buy directly from Black Diamond.

-What do you do to get a product launched these days?
+How to get a product launched on Amazon these days?

 One of the big reasons Will got into Vendor Central is that he hates launching products.
 It’s much easier to start with a product that already has 10,000 reviews.
 His philosophy is not to do something that’s hard just because it’s hard.
 So many people are worried about building a brand and launching products from scratch.
 It’s a lot easy to just make money first.
 Then, when you want a challenge, build your brand.